February - March 2012

 Shadow Effects is on display at the Douglas County Museum in Roseburg, OR.

 Through this exhibit I hijack the topic of land management on O&C (Oregon & California Railroad) Lands from environmental activists, politicians and the timber industry.
 I also seek to monitor the impacts of the shrinking county budget through looking at the public library.
 Exhibit runs February 3 - March 31, 2012.

+Go to my website to see more images.
 Click here and here to read articles on the exhibit (News Review subscription needed to view articles).

 image by Sandee McGee